Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Jump from a CSS variable usage to where it is defined

-CSS custom properties (also called variables) are very useful to avoid repeating values in CSS, like...
+CSS custom properties (also called variables) are very useful to avoid repeating values in CSS, like colors for example.
+You can define and use a custom property as shown below: rule-1 { --my-main-co...
 Read moreSupported by:

 -